Consent Matters is a compulsory online training about appropriate behaviour and positive intervention.

 Deadline for completion

-The deadline for coursework students to complete Consent Matters training is the session results release date - Monday 26 November 2018 for Main Calendar students, and Monday 17 December 2018 for Calendar B students.
+The deadline for coursework students to complete Consent Matters training is the results release date of your first session at UTS.

 Failure to complete Consent Matters

-If you have not completed Consent Matters training and received 100 per cent in the quiz, you will receive a Consent Matters sanction and will not be able to view your results.
+If you fail to do this, you will receive a Consent Matters sanction and will not be able to view your results.

 To remove the sanction, complete the training and receive 100 per cent in the quiz.
-You will need to wait up to 72 hours for your results to appear.
+You may need to wait up to 72 hours for your results to appear.

 Completing Consent Matters